Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 What are we looking for in your submissions?

-They should also:
+In general, entries should also:

-We live in a multi-ethnic society, so it's perfectly acceptable to include a diverse cast if your story demands it.
+We live in a multi-ethnic society, so it's perfectly acceptable to include a small diverse cast if your story demands it.
 But Black protagonists must drive the story.
 They may be heroes, problem-solvers, adventurers or everyday children who are caring, playful, brave, intelligent, tenacious, energetic or witty.

 They mustn't feel like white characters with brown faces: they need to be rooted in the story with a clear background that reflects their unique cultural/ethnic experiences, ie believable Black characters being themselves.
 And when using cultural/ethnic references, they must be non-stereotypical and naturally integrated.